suhimanju/postgres-sql-playground/README.md

 # postgres-sql-playground
-This repository contains sample syntax and examples pertaining to SQL queries, connecting to PostgresDB using python and executing of SQL through PostgresDB
+This repository contains sample syntax and examples pertaining to SQL queries, connecting to PostgresDB using python and executing of SQL on a PostgresDB